Fitness Metrics Profile is designed to run the following 13 tests accurately:

 Sex Hormone Binding Globulin (SHBG)

-SHBG binds and transports both testosterone and estrogens in the bloodstream, and it therefore regulates the relative amounts of free and bound hormone and consequently their bioavailability to target tissues.
-SHBG is a protein produced by the liver in response to exposureto any type of estrogen.
-Testosterone binds about three times more tightly to SHBG than does estradiol, so this increase in SHBG as a result of estrogen exposure causes the relative proportion of bioavailable testosterone to estradiol to decrease even further, exacerbating the symptoms of testosterone deficiency.
+SHBG binds and transports both testosterone and estrogens in the bloodstream, regulating the relative amounts of free and bound hormones and, consequently, their bioavailability to target tissues.
+SHBG is a protein produced by the liver in response to exposure to any estrogen.
+Testosterone binds about three times more tightly to SHBG than estradiol, so this increase in SHBG due to estrogen exposure causes the relative proportion of bioavailable testosterone to estradiol to decrease even further, exacerbating the symptoms of testosterone deficiency.
 Many factors, in addition to estrogen exposure, can affect SHBG levels.
-Thyroid hormone increases SHBG production, whereas insulin, on the other hand, decreases SHBG levels.
+For example, thyroid hormone increases SHBG production, whereas insulin, on the other hand, decreases SHBG levels.
 In young men, testosterone levels are usually high and SHBG low, making most of the testosterone bioavailable.
 However, as men age, gain weight, and their estrogen levels increase, SHBG also rises, decreasing bioavailable testosterone.
-Measuring SHBG in blood provides an indication of the overall exposure to estrogens, as well as the bioavailable (free) fraction of testosterone (calculated from the ratio of testosterone to SHBG).
+Measuring SHBG in the blood indicates the overall exposure to estrogens and the bioavailable (free) fraction of testosterone (calculated from the ratio of testosterone to SHBG).